14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 {% include blog/estimation-survey/collision.html %}

-The majority of our answers are from 1-10 employees agencies.
-10-20 and 20-20 employees agencies also participated in the survey.
+The majority of our answers are from small agencies.
+That makes it even more interesting to us to get to know how other fellow small companies work.

 ## How many estimations do you usually perform every month?